 I tried to source the wallpaper or the wallboard but couldn't find it anywhere as this caravan was from 1994 which is over 20 years old already.

-Behind the seats were two boards keeping the back cushions off the actual caravan wall.
-These were the same wallboard.
+Behind the seats were two boards keeping the back cushions off the actual caravan wall to stop damp in the upholstery.
+These were the same wallboard that has a kind of peachy or salmon colour that has a mottled effect.

 Here is the finished board behind the seats after I stole the board to use for wall board to use in that front corner of the caravan.

-Here you can see the little wooden fram behind the board that I had to put back after stealing it to use as the wall board.
+Here you can see the little wooden frame behind the board that I had to put back after stealing it to use as the wall board.

 Constructing and installing the new front window frame.......